timescale/docs/timescaledb/getting-started/index.md

 Let's jump right in!

-If you have any questions or concerns as you go through the tutorial, make sure to check out the Timescale community [Slack][slack] and [Timescale Forum][forum], where you can find help from the Timescale community and Timescale team.
+If you have any questions or concerns as you go through the tutorial, check out the Timescale community [Slack][slack] and [Timescale Forum][forum], where you can find help from the Timescale community and team.

 [install]: /install/:currentVersion:/